DorothyTamYiLing/GWarrange/readme.md

 # Detecting genome rearrangements:

-main.sh is the main script to run.
+main.sh is the main script to run for detecting genome rearrangement.

 To run main.sh (example):